e-clearing-net/OCHP/OCHP.md

 Point Information, the Live Status Interface builds upon that.
 Thus, live status data does only contain the status information of each EVSE without further payload data.
-A additional time to live can be specified until the status information may be considered as actual.
+A additional time to live can be specified until the status information may be considered as valid.
 Overdue status information will be dropped by the CHS.
-The Navigation System Providers are asked to request the actual status for stations without valid status information.
+The Navigation System Providers are asked to request the current status for stations without valid status information.
 The current major and minor status of each EVSE shall be set following the decision flow in figure below.